actris/data-management-plan/DMP/initial-DMP.md

 Detail on the data life cycle and workflow (workflow diagrams for data production) for Atmospheric Simulation chamber data can be found in annex 7.

 ### 2.6.
 ACTRIS data and services (ACCESS)

-#### The purpose of the data collection/generation
+The access unit provides provision of ACTRIS web interface for data, services and digital tools as well as data production of selected Level 3 data, quality control tools, and synergy data products.
+Data management of ACTRIS level 3 data relates to the ability to predict the future behaviour of the atmosphere over all time scales.
+This is facilitated by post-processed ACTRIS level 0-1-2 observations, advanced multi-instrument synergistic algorithms, long term reanalysis against model results and satellite data.

-The purpose of the data collection and generation of data products is to provide open access to elaborated aerosol, cloud and trace gas parameters, issued of advaced multi-instrument synergistic algorithms, long term reanalysis, modelling and satellite data and sources.
+The ACTRIS ACCESS unit will provide elaborated aerosol, cloud and trace gas parameters, issued of advaced multi-instrument synergistic algorithms, long term reanalysis, modelling and satellite data and sources.
-It intends to benefit to scientists and policy makers, as well as the private sector, educators and the general public.
-See the [Stakeholder Handbook](http://www.actris.eu/Portals/46/Documentation/ACTRIS%20PPP/Stakeholder%20Handbook/high_res_version.pdf?ver=2018-06-04-080105-217) for more information.
 The list of ACTRIS level 3 data products is detailed in the [Appendix II](https://folk.nilu.no/~richard/actris-ri-variables/Appendix_II_ACTRIS-RI_level3_variables_21February2018.xlsx).

-#### The relation to the objectives of the project

-Data management of ACTRIS level 3 data relates to the ability to predict the future behaviour of the atmosphere over all time scales.
-This is facilitated by post-processed ACTRIS level 0-1-2 observations, advanced multi-instrument synergistic algorithms, long term reanalysis against model results and satellite data and it needs to be supported by:
-  * Documentation of archiving procedures and access to level 3 data.
-  * Long-term archiving and preservation of ACTRIS level 3 data and data products.
-  * Access to ACTRIS data, data products, and digital tools through a single point of entry, the ACTRIS data user interface.
-  * Documentation of data, data flow, citation service, and data attribution, including version control, data traceability, and interoperability.
-  * Data curation and support for campaigns and dedicated research projects and initiatives, external or internal to ACTRIS.

 #### The types and formats of data generated/collected